 Two lawyers walk into a smart manufacturing conference.
 Sounds like the beginning of a bad joke, right?
-Well, no, actually, it was the reality last month when lawyers Matt Pollins, partner and head of commercial/TMT at legal firm CMS Singapore, and Wong Hong Boon, manufacturing and supply chain legal counsel at 3M Singapore, joined a panel chaired by ARC Advisory Group at the inaugural Smart Manufacturing, 3D Printing & Industry 4.0 Forum event, in Singapore, to discuss legal challenges emerging from the rising adoption of technologies like cloud, internet of things, and artificial intelligence in the manufacturing sector.
+Well, no, actually, it was the reality last month when lawyers Matt Pollins, partner and head of commercial/TMT at legal firm CMS Singapore, and Wong Hong Boon, manufacturing and supply chain legal counsel at 3M Singapore, joined a panel chaired by ARC Advisory Group at the inaugural Smart Manufacturing, 3D Printing & Industry 4.0 Forum event, in Singapore, to discuss legal challenges emerging from the rising adoption of technologies like artificial intelligence, cloud and internet of things in the manufacturing sector.

 On stage along with the lawyers and contributing to what was a vibrant and engaging panel session: Ani Bhalekar, Head of IoT/Industry X.0 & Mobile Practices for ASEAN+, Accenture; CK Vishwakarma.
 CEO/Founder of IoT interest group IoTSG; and Dean Shaw, Industry Solutions Director, Microsoft.

 With the aim of illuminating a tangential aspect of Industry 4.0 little understood by manufacturing end users or by many technology suppliers, I posed a number of questions to the panel and what follows is a summary of the discussions in the first half of the one-hour session.
 Part 2 of this article, next week, details issues of data privacy, data ownership, and the legal implications of artificial intelligence, which the panel also debated and discussed.

 Q: Why do we need to talk about legal issues at a smart manufacturing conference?